d2c-holdings/lover-challenge/README.md

 # Lover Technical Challenge

-The objective of this challenge is to evaluate your overral knowledge of flutter with some of the packages that we use in our main app.
+The objective of this challenge is to evaluate the candidate's overall knowledge of Flutter with some packages that we use in our main app.
-There's no need to finish all the requirements, you will be evaluated by your solution, organization and good practices.
+There is no need to finish all the requirements, the evaluation criteria is the solution to the prompt, the organization of the project and coding good practices.

 ## Getting Started